Quality Assurance Agency for Higher Education: Regulation of the Access to Higher Education Diploma

 QAA is the regulator for the Access to Higher Education Diploma which enables adults without A-Levels or their equivalent to progress to higher education.
 Organisations known as Access Validating Agencies (AVAs) are responsible for validating and reviewing Access courses and awarding the Diploma to successful students.
 QAA licenses and monitors the AVAs and publishes information about its findings.

 International relations

-QAA conducts reviews of locations where courses are provided by, or on behalf of, UK degree-awarding bodies.
+QAA conducts reviews of locations where courses are provided by, or on behalf of, United Kingdom degree-awarding bodies.
 It is a member of ENQA, and of the International Network for Quality Assurance Agencies in Higher Education (INQAAHE), meeting the quality criteria of both organisations in full.
 In 2014 the agency was added to the European Quality Assurance Register (EQAR).
 Having signed memoranda of cooperation with a number of overseas quality assurance bodies, QAA has been endorsed by the Asia Pacific Quality Network (APQN) for promoting international cooperation in quality assurance.